 This is a network of young professionals in the Real Estate business.
 The Management Team of this Network plans social and educational events for networking opportunities for new REALTORS®.
 The overall goal is to indoctrinate younger and newly licensed sales agents to the activities, opportunities offered by actively participating in events, committees, and classes of PGCAR, Maryland REALTORS®, and NAR.

 PGCAR REALTOR® and Affiliate members have an opportunity to volunteer for committees July 1 - July 31 of each year.
-This annual opportunity is widely advertised, including on the PGCAR.com home page and calendar, and in REALTOR® Connection.
+Seize your opportunity to get onboard now for the upcoming membership year.